Spread the love

 Finally, tea is an important part of Zimbabwean culture.
 Tea is usually served with meals, and is often brewed with herbs and spices to create a unique flavour.
 It is also used in traditional ceremonies and rituals, and is an important part of the country’s cultural heritage.

-See also Exploring Zimbabwe's Cultural Heritage Sites
+See also Preserving Zimbabwe's Cultural Heritage

 Religion and Beliefs